HarryVerhoef/polarbear/README.md

 # polarbear
 A C++ compiler for a fresh new mathematical language

+This markdown is essentially a place for syntax design decisions, and as such, the structure is quite erratic.

 ## Types

 Types in polarbear can be defined in two ways: